NxPKG/khulnasoft-docs/content/cache/how-to/configure-cache-status-code.md

 # Cache by status code

 Enterprise customers can set cache time-to-live (TTL) based on the response status from the origin web server.
-Cache TTL refers to the duration of a resource in the Cloudflare network before being marked as stale or discarded from cache.
+Cache TTL refers to the duration of a resource in the Khulnasoft network before being marked as stale or discarded from cache.
 Status codes are returned by a resource’s origin.

 Setting cache TTL based on response status overrides the [default cache behavior (standard caching)](/cache/concepts/default-cache-behavior/) for static files and overrides cache instructions sent by the origin web server.
 To cache non-static assets, set a [Cache Level of Cache Everything using a Page Rule](/cache/how-to/edge-browser-cache-ttl/create-page-rules/#cache-everything).
 Setting `no-store` **Cache-Control** or a low TTL (using `max-age`/`s-maxage`) increases requests to origin web servers and decreases performance.